Aethylred/dynaguppy/README.md

 The Gitlab server should be up and running on HTTPS as the default web site.

+## Git push to Puppetmaster configuration

+The puppet manifests will have primed the puppetmaster and the gitlab site for integration, but a number of manual steps are required to complete this.

+1. Locate the public ssh key for the `puppet` user on the puppetmaster, if the dynaguppy configuration has not changed it should be in `/var/lib/puppet/.ssh/id_rsa.pub`.
+The contents of this file will need to be copied and pasted in later steps.
+1. Log into the Gitlab web application as the administrator user (the default is the `root` user with the password `5iveL!fe`), it will be necessary to change this default password before continuing.
+1. Got to the Gitlab admin area
+1. Click on the **New User** icon and create a new user named `puppetmaster`.
+Add whatever details are required.
+1. Once the `puppetmaster` user has been created return to the admin area.
+1. Select the `puppetmaster` user from the list of users.
+1. Click on the **Edit** icon and use the administrator tools to set the `puppetmaster`user's password.
+Keep a record of this new password.
+1. Go to the Gitlab admin area and select the `puppet/puppet` project.
+1. Click the edit icon on the group members panel.
+1. Add the sit `Administrator` and the `puppetmaster` user.
+1. Set both users as **owner** of the `puppet/puppet` project.
+1. Log out of the Gitlab application.
+1. Log into the Gitlab application as the `puppetmaster` user, use the password set previously.
+1. Go to the `puppetmaster` user's profile settings and add the puppetmaster's public key as a ssh key.
+This should allow the puppet user to push to and pull from the `puppet/puppet` project.
+1. Check the Gitlab application dashboard, it should list the `puppet/puppet` project in the **Project** tab, click on it.
+1. Take note of the ssh URI for the `puppet/puppet` project.
+It should be similar to `git@git.local:puppet/puppet.git` (this URI will be used as an example in these instructions, substitute it for the correct one)
+1. Log into the puppetmaster server as root
+1. Clear the librarian-puppet cache with:

+    ```
+    # rm -rf /tmp/puppet-librarian
+    ```

+1. Change to the puppet user:

+    ```
+    # su -l puppet
+    ```

+1. Change to the `production` environment directory:

+    ```
+    # cd /etc/puppet/environments/production
+    ```

+1. Check that all the contents belong to the puppet user and group.
+1. Initialise with git, add all files and commit:

+    ```
+    # git init
+    # git add -A
+    # git commit -m 'Initial commit'
+    ```

+1. Verify access to Gitlab with ssh, it should respond with `Welcome to GitLab, Puppet Master!` and not `Welcome to GitLab, Anonymous!`:

+    ```
+    # ssh git@git.local
+    ```

+1. Add the Gitlab repository as a remote:

+    ```
+    # git remote add origin git@git.local:puppet/puppet.git
+    ```

+1. Push to the repository

+    ```
+    # git push origin master
+    ```

+Dynaguppy should now have the puppetmaster directory environments syncronised with the puppet repository and it's branches on the Gitlab application.

+It should now be safe to reduce the Puppetmaster Gitlab user's permissions to **Reporter**.
+It is also recommended that another user other than the Administrator is made **Owner** of the `puppet/puppet` project.

+**Note**: Git pushes to the `puppet/puppet` project may take some time, especially when changes have been made to the `Puppetfile` and trigger a librarian-puppet run.

 # Role and Profile

 As Dynaguppy uses `librarian-puppet` to manage modules, most of the module subdirectories are ignored by Git, the exceptions are the `role` and the `profile` subdirectories.